 Discounts on Customer’s activities

 There are sometimes that rewarding your customer’s activities for your site can productively increase their chances of coming back for more, and even spreading the word about your products and services.
-With the WooCommerce All Discounts plugin, you can actually reward the customers for things like positive reviews, belonging to particular groups on your site, or even subscribing to your mailing lists.
+With the Conditional Discounts for WooCommerce plugin, you can actually reward the customers for things like positive reviews, belonging to particular groups on your site, or even subscribing to your mailing lists.
 Please take note that third-party plugins are integrated into some aspects:

 - The Groups field is integrated with the Groups plugin for WordPress.

 - The SendinBlue field is integrated with the SendinBlue Mailing list plugin for WooCommerce.

 - The Newsletter field is integrated with the Newsletterplugin for WooCommerce.